pit-ray/win-vind/v3/faq/index.md

 ---
 layout: default
-title: FAQ
+title: Old FAQ
 nav_order: 12
-parent: v3
+parent: v3 Docs
 descripption: "frequently asked questions and these answers."
 ---
-# FAQ
+# Old FAQ
 {: .no_toc }
 If you have some questions, please send me.